wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/3-explore-permission-model.md

     Reviewer
   :::column-end:::
   :::column:::

-The primary purpose of this role group is to allow members to view and access case data by using a limited set of analysis features in Advanced eDiscovery.

-Members of this role group can see only the documents that are assigned to them.
-They can't create, open, or manage an eDiscovery case.

-This role group has the most restrictive eDiscovery-related permissions.
+    The primary purpose of this role group is to allow members to view and access case data by using a limited set of analysis features in Advanced eDiscovery.Members of this role group can see only the documents that are assigned to them.
+They can't create, open, or manage an eDiscovery case.This role group has the most restrictive eDiscovery-related permissions.
   :::column-end:::
 :::row-end:::
 :::row:::